 Throughout Europe, but particularly abundant in southern England where they are found living in large clans

-Badgers are relatively common and not threatened.
-In the UK they are legally protected from killing, persecution and trapping, in addition to the destruction of their habitats, without a license.
-However, in 2011, culling was introduced as a solution to bovine tuberculosis which some badgers carry.
-Commencing in two ‘pilot zones’ in 2013, by the end of 2016, 15,000 badgers had been shot across 10 licensed zones in seven counties in the west of England; the vast majority of which were perfectly healthy.
+Badgers are a relatively common species in the UK and not threatened.
+In the UK they are legally protected from killing, persecution and trapping, in addition to the destruction of their habitats, without a licence.
+However, in 2011, culling was introduced in an effort to reduce bovine tuberculosis in cattle.
+Commencing in two ‘pilot zones’ in 2013, by the end of 2018 some 67,000 badgers had been shot across more than 30 licensed zones in the west of England; the vast majority of which were perfectly healthy.
 Badger communities that have existed for thousands of years were disrupted and destroyed.

-Our campaign to bring an end to the culls, and instead promote far more effective methods of controlling bovine TB.
-These include better cattle testing, movement controls, biosecurity measures, and the development of vaccines to protect both cattle and badgers.
+We campaign to bring an end to the badger culls, and instead promote far more effective methods of controlling bovine tuberculosis.
+These include better cattle testing, movement controls, biosecurity measures and the development of vaccines to protect both cattle and badgers.